benmezger/blog/content/notes/2025-12-23--15-09-32Z--system_design_databases_data_models_and_indexing.md

 -   ACID
 -   Strong reference integrity
 -   Transaction model
--   Focusses on integrity and durability
+-   Focuses on integrity and durability
 -   Attributes that they can relate to each other (FKs, etc)
 -   Examples are:
     -   PostgreSQL